Contributed by – Healthians Team

 - Use mosquito nets at home

 Dengue can be a serious infection, if not detected in time.
-So, seek timely medical opinion and get a dengue test, as advised, for a confirmed diagnosis.
+So, seek a timely medical opinion and get a dengue test, as advised, for a confirmed diagnosis.
 Proper treatment can prevent complications, so watch out for dengue signs and symptoms.